quintel/documentation/general/biomass.md

 -   **Oil-containing biomass**: rapeseed, sunflower seeds, oil palm, used frying fats.
 -   **Biogenic waste**

 TNO researched the potential of each biomass category for each country modelled in the ETM.
 When biomass demand exceeds this potential, then biomass will be imported from outside the region.
 For the Netherlands TNO researched the potentials in great detail.
-The potentials of over 30 biomass streams have been quantified and are shown in ***a table*** below.
+The potentials of over 30 biomass streams have been quantified and are shown in the last table below.
 The ETM allows users to adjust maximum biomass potentials for each biomass category with these sliders:

 ![Biomass potential sliders](../images/biomass_potential_sliders.png)